Destinations Greece The Cyclades Mykonos

 Must orderwhole fish on the grill + ouzo

-Reopened spring 2025 under the Caprice group — directly beneath the Kato Mili windmills, the most-photographed Mykonos Town dinner address.
+Reopened spring 2025 under the Caprice group, directly beneath the Kato Mili windmills, the most-photographed dinner address in Mykonos Town.
 Charcoal-grilled fish, raw seafood platters, an outdoor terrace with the windmills above and the Little Venice rooftops below.
-Reserve the sunset slot; the cruise crowds clear by 7 p.m. and the room is at its best at 9.
+Reserve the sunset slot; the cruise crowds clear by 7 p.m. and the room is at its best by 9.

 Reopened spring 2025Below Kato MiliSunset booking